thepenguinn/alu/README.md

   3 1 0001 10000000000000000         5720
   4 1 0010 10000000000000000         7520
 ```
-If open the `testbench.v`, you could see,
+If you open the `testbench.v`, you could see,

 ```verilog
         aluon = 1'b0;